jerv13/zrcms/Notes.md

 ## @todo ##

--
-- ContainerVersion will need blockInstances as property HOW?
-- View may need a component to read
-- Directory changed to location for components
+- NOTE: Directory changed to location for components

-- getBlockData in GetBlockRenderDataBasic could work like containers
+- Param::getRequired to have custom exceptions
+- PropertiesCmsResourcePublishHistory should be specified in each model (I.E.: container should have a PropertiesContainerCmsResourcePublishHistory)
 - add <identifier> to comments
+- Deal with properties
+    - Property definitions need to be defined somehow that is easy to understand from code
+    - Property definitions might be injectable or validated

+UnPublishContainerCmsResource UnpublishContainerCmsResource